 What About AI Hiring Assistants and Chatbots?

-AI chatbots and hiring assistants handle a different slice of the recruiting process - scheduling, FAQ responses, and initial candidate engagement.
+Chatbots and AI hiring assistants handle a different slice of the recruiting process - scheduling, FAQ responses, and initial candidate engagement.
 According to SHRM, 89% of HR professionals report that AI saves time or increases efficiency.
 Chatbots are a big part of that number.
 They handle the scheduling back-and-forth that used to eat hours out of a recruiter’s week.

 Frequently Asked Questions